whatsupmailbox/whatsupmailbox.github.io/_posts/2016-03-04-Birchbox-Subscription-Box-March-2016-GWP-Mystery-Box-Coupon.md

 <p></p>

-<p><a href="https://www.birchbox.com/invite/whatsupmailbox" target="_blank">Birchbox</a> recently had a Free Birchbox Mystery Box with $50+ Birchbox Shop Purchase, so I totally took advantage of that since I needed to upgrade my Clarisonic brush and had points to redeem as well.</p>
+<p><a href="https://www.birchbox.com/invite/whatsupmailbox" target="_blank">Birchbox</a> recently had a Free Birchbox Mystery Box with $50+ Birchbox Shop Purchase (this promo is no longer available), so I totally took advantage of that since I needed to upgrade my Clarisonic brush and had points to redeem as well.</p>

 <br>